Heating and Air Conditioning (HVAC) Technician

-The Heating, Ventilation, Air Conditioning and Refrigeration Technology (HVAC/R) program trains technicians to install, maintain, and repair residential, commercial, and industrial refrigeration and air conditioning systems.
+The Heating, Ventilation, Air Conditioning and Refrigeration Technology (HVAC) Technician program trains students to install, maintain, and repair residential, commercial, and industrial refrigeration and air conditioning systems.
 They follow blueprints, design specifications, and manufacturer’s instructions to install motors, compressors, condensing units, and evaporators, connect equipment to duct work, refrigerant lines and electrical power sources, charge the system with refrigerant, and check for proper operation.
-Technicians also diagnose problems, test and overhaul compressors, relays, and thermostats, and do required chlorofluor-carbon refrigerants and all the new refrigerants used in air conditioning and refrigeration systems.
+Technicians also diagnose problems, test and overhaul compressors, relays, and thermostats, and work with chlorofluor-carbon refrigerants and all the new refrigerants used in air conditioning and refrigeration systems.
 They use a variety of pipe cutters, benders, acetylene torches, voltmeters, thermometers, pressure gauges, and manometers to check air flow, refrigerant pressure electrical circuits.

 - High School Diploma or GED

 - Meet program criteria on Workforce Training Assessment